-- (24) a. \Vi venter [dig] ikke [på]. we wait you not for Intended: 'We are not waiting for you.'
+- (24) a. \ Vi venter [dig] ikke [på].

+Intended: 'We are not waiting for you.'

-b.
+- b.
 [Dig] venter vi ikke [på].

-- [Dig] venter vi ikke [på].

 you wait we not for

 'We are not waiting for you.'

 The generalization is that only pronouns which are dependent on the head verb of the clause (or which are selected by a degree-adverb, see example (14)) can shift.
 A pronoun dependent on a preposition as in (24a) is barred from shifting, even if the object of the preposition can be topicalized independently as in (24b).